A Language Anchor-Guided Method for Robust Noisy Domain Generalization: Related Work

 \subsection{Domain Generalization}

-Domain generalization (DG) deals with the challenge of training models that can perform well on previously unseen domains, without access to labeled examples from those domains at training time.
-A significant challenge in DG is the presence of \emph{spurious correlations} in deep neural networks, which hinder generalization across diverse settings~\cite{arjovsky2019invariant, zhou2022domain, pr1, pr2}.
-These correlations cause models to rely on domain-specific artifacts rather than truly invariant features, leading to performance degradation when deployed in unseen domains.
+Domain generalization (DG) addresses the challenge of training models that can perform well on previously unseen domains, without access to labeled examples from those domains at training time.
+A significant challenge in DG is the presence of \emph{spurious correlations} in deep neural networks, which hinder generalization across diverse settings~\cite{arjovsky2019invariant}.
+These correlations arise when models inadvertently rely on domain-specific artifacts—features that are incidentally correlated with the target labels in the training data—rather than on the truly invariant properties that are essential for robust performance.
+Consequently, when models encounter data from an unseen domain, their overreliance on these spurious cues leads to performance degradation when deployed in unseen domains.
 Early methods focused on learning domain-invariant representations through shallow or deep feature alignments, aiming to eliminate domain-specific information while preserving task-relevant features.
 For instance, Muandet et al.~\cite{Muandet2013ICML} propose Domain-Invariant Component Analysis (DICA), a kernel-based method to learn invariant features by minimizing the discrepancy across source domains.
 Ghifary et al.~\cite{Ghifary2015ICCV} use multi-task autoencoders to learn generic representations.

 More recent works resort to data augmentation or adversarial strategies to synthesize novel training distributions, thereby exposing models to a richer variety of samples.
 Volpi et al.~\cite{Volpi2018NIPS} introduce adversarial data augmentation by generating worst-case perturbations to expose the model to a broader set of variations during training, thereby improving its ability to handle unseen shifts.
 Ganin and Lempitsky~\cite{GaninICML2015} introduced domain-adversarial training using gradient reversal layers to align feature distributions.
 Li et al.~\cite{Li2018AAAI} explored meta-learning strategies to enhance DG by simulating domain shifts during training.
 Shankar et al.~\cite{shankar2018generalizing} proposed a generalization method using domain-specific perturbations to improve robustness.
 Another class of augmentation-based methods applies Mixup strategies, interpolating data points across domains to improve robustness~\cite{yan2020improve}.
 Style transfer methods have also been introduced to augment training data with diverse visual styles, improving out-of-distribution performance~\cite{nam2021diverse}.
 Carlucci et al.~\cite{carlucci2019jigsaw} proposed a self-supervised approach that solves jigsaw puzzles to learn more generalized features.